 The shoulder joint is a ball and socket joint, meaning that the head of the arm bone (humerus) fits into a concave portion of the shoulder blade.
-Between these two down structures is strong, fibrous cartilage that protects their joint.
-This cartilage also allows the joint glide smoothly, giving the shoulder a wide range of motion.
+Between these two structures is strong, fibrous cartilage that protects their joint.
+This cartilage also allows the joint to glide smoothly, giving the shoulder a wide range of motion.

 A rotator cuff is a group of muscles originating on the shoulder blade that allows the joint to have the range of motion that it does.
 The structure of a ball-and-socket joint is less stable by nature than other joints in the body.
 This means that muscle groups such as the rotator cuff are extremely important in maintaining the structure and stability of the shoulder.